ianlintner/forum/roman_senate_game/speech_generation/README.md

 - New rhetorical devices: Add to the `RHETORICAL_DEVICES` dictionary in `rhetorical_devices.py`
 - Additional historical references: Expand the period dictionaries in `historical_context.py`
 - New senator archetypes: Add to `ARCHETYPES` list in `archetype_system.py`
+- New speech variations: Add to the rhetorical approaches in `speech_options_generator.py`